zachfeldman/alexa-home/docs/modules/hue.md

 Any command can be scheduled

 `schedule dinner scene in 10 minutes`
-`schedule kitchen lighs off at eight forty five` `schedule table light color blue saturation tonight at five forty five` `kitchen light long alert in one hour`
+`schedule kitchen lights off at eight forty five` `schedule table light color blue saturation tonight at five forty five` `kitchen light long alert in one hour`